 In the first question you carefully ask for the last pay net of deductions and go on in the second question to establish what these deductions are.
 The answers to both questions effectively give gross and net earnings for the last period for which pay was received and you can build up further information in the questions that follow.
-You should be content to do this when you have finished the section.
+You should be conscious of this distinction throughout the section.
 It will not always be possible to get information both for income after tax and income before tax.
 Remember that if you cannot get an answer for one you may be able to get it for the other.
 Make a note whenever you can.
 We can calculate in the office.